John Wayne Gacy: Execution

 On the morning of May 9, 1994, Gacy was transferred to Stateville Correctional Center to be executed.
 That afternoon, he was allowed a private picnic on the prison grounds with his family.
 For his last meal, Gacy ordered a bucket of KFC, french fries, a dozen fried shrimp, fresh strawberries and a Diet Coke.
 That evening, he received the last rites from a Catholic priest before being escorted to the Stateville execution chamber.

 In the hours leading up to Gacy's execution, a crowd estimated at over 1,000 gathered outside the correctional center; a vocal majority were in favor of the execution, although a small number of anti-death penalty protesters were present.
 Some of those in favor of the execution wore T-shirts hearkening to Gacy's previous community services as a clown and bearing satirical slogans such as "No tears for the clown".

 At 12:40 a.m., the procedure to administer the lethal injection began, although the chemicals used in the execution solidified unexpectedly, clogging the IV tube.
 The execution team replaced the clogged tube and the execution resumed.
 The entire procedure took 18 minutes.
 Anesthesiologists blamed the problem on the prison officials' inexperience at conducting an execution.
-This error apparently led to Illinois' adopting an alternative method of lethal injection.
+This error apparently led to Illinois' adoption of an alternative method of lethal injection.
 One prosecutor at Gacy's trial, William Kunkle, said, "He got a much easier death than any of his victims."

 According to published reports, Gacy was a diagnosed psychopath who did not express any remorse for his crimes.
 His final statement to his lawyer before his execution was that killing him would not compensate for the loss of others, and that the state was murdering him.
 His final spoken words were reported to be "Kiss my ass", although prosecutor William Kunkle stated in 2020 that these words were spoken to a prison official, and were not part of any official statement prior to Gacy's execution.

 After Gacy's death was confirmed at 12:58 a.m. on May 10, 1994, his brain was removed.
 It is in the possession of Helen Morrison, a witness for the defense at Gacy's trial, who has interviewed Gacy and other serial killers in an attempt to isolate common personality traits of violent sociopaths.
 He was cremated, and the whereabouts of his ashes remain undisclosed.